sashasabater/online-news-popularity/README.md

 Of the total 39,644 articles, 58 had at least 100,000 shares.
 This accounts for only 0.15% of the dataset.
 Thus I decided to remove these outliers for the purpose of this

+## Modeling
+To start, I began with a baseline model by prediting the total mean of shares for each article.
+With this baseline model, the Root Mean Square Error (RMSE) was 5990.99.
+This is the score I aim to beat.

+Next I fit a simple linear regression model, not expecting much of a performance improvement from the baseline.
+The high variability in the dataset suggests that there are various distributions within the dataset, which would making trying to fit a linear regressor problematic (due to the lack of a linear relationship).
+The RMSE for a linear regression model was 5736.63.

+I moved on to a Random Forest Regressor, using a GridSearchCV to find the optimal hyperparameters.
+In doing so, my best model performed with an RMSE of 5707.11.